mnickrogers/NRCPP/README.md

     }

     std::cout << result << std::endl;
-Outputs: is a and this is more data in-between a
+Outputs: "is a and this is more data in-between a"

 C++ has built-in, optimized functions for finding matches in strings just as Foundation's NSString has class methods for the like, but the hope here was to expose a more customizable interface to give granular control over how, for example, special characters, numbers and spaces are considered when scanning.